skyflowapi/skyflow-android/README.md

    table : String,            //the table this data belongs to column : String,           //the column into which this data should be inserted
    type: Skyflow.ElementType   //Skyflow.ElementType enum
-   styles: Skyflow.Styles,     //optional styles that should be applied to the form element
+   inputStyles: Skyflow.Styles,     //optional styles that should be applied to the form element
+   labelStyles: Skyflow.Styles, //optional styles that will be applied to the label of the collect element
+   errorTextStyles: Skyflow.Styles,  //optional styles that will be applied to the errorText of the collect element
    label: String,            //optional label for the form element
-   placeholder: String,      //optional placeholder for the form element )
+   placeholder: String,      //optional placeholder for the form element
+   altText: String,          //optional string that acts as an initial value for the collect element )
 ```
 The `table` and `column` parameters indicate which table and column in the vault the Element corresponds to.
 Note: Use dot delimited strings to specify columns nested inside JSON fields (e.g. address.street.line1).

-The `styles` field accepts a Skyflow.Styles object which consists of multiple `Skyflow.Style` objects which should be applied to the form element in the following states:
+The `inputStyles` field accepts a Skyflow.Styles object which consists of multiple `Skyflow.Style` objects which should be applied to the form element in the following states:

 - `base`: all other variants inherit from these styles
 - `complete`: applied when the Element has valid input